sd17fall/softdes.web/notes/iteration-and-design.md

 ## II.
 Specification-Shaped Code

-The advantage of the `for` statement, from "Iteration Basics", is that it shapes the *lines* of code to the specification, and the *behavior* of the code to the data.
+The advantage of the `for` statement, from [Iteration Basics](iteration-basics), is that it shapes the *lines* of code to the specification, and the *behavior* of the code to the data.
 (The versions above shaped the *lines* of code to the data.)

-### The lines of code do *not* match the data
+### First difference: The lines of code do *not* line up against the data

 The behavior of the code comes from the data, but the lines of code themselves do not line up against the lines of data.